bbastin/assetinfo/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# eolmon
+# assetinfo

 ## About

-eolmon is a tool to watch for versions of products and their end-of-life date.
+assetinfo is a tool to watch for versions of assets and their end-of-life date.

 ## Installation